Matt-Eva/intro-to-hash-tables/README.md

 For separate chaining, if all keys are mapped to the same index and all values are stored in the same bucket, then our search algorithm will have to  iterate through every value stored in that bucket before it can find the correct value - an O(n) operation.

 It's a similar phenomenon for open addressing.
-The more entries you have in your hash table, the fewer empty buckets there will be, and the more steps your insert and search algorithms will have to take to add and access newly stored key-value pairs.
+The more entries you have in your hash table, the fewer empty buckets there will be, and the more steps your insert and search algorithms will have to take to add and access newly stored key-value pairs, eventually approaching O(n).

 ### Load Factor